3 Things to Look for in a Climbing Shoe

 • You've accounted for stretch.
 Synthetic materials will barely stretch, while leather will stretch over time.

-• If you're a guy with a narrow or low-volume foot, don't be shy about sporting some women's climbing shoes (and vice versa).
+• If you're a guy with narrow or low-volume feet, be bold about sporting some women's climbing shoes (and vice versa).
 Women's shoes tend to have a lower ankle and heel area.
 They also tend to come in pink, lavender, and teal.
 But who cares about the girly colors if you're a dude and the women's fit works better for you?

 2. Durability.